lordnik22/org-shoplist/README.md

 ```

 For "ground-units" (a unit that can't be expressed by a finner/lower
-unit) use "one" as definition: `((myUnit "1" "*My Special unit"))`
+unit) use nil as definition: `((myUnit nil "*My Special unit"))` or
+just let org-shoplist add thee definitions for you by setting `org-shoplist-auto-add-unit`.

 Circular definitions lead to errors: `((myUnit "myUnit" "*My Special unit"))`

-Beware when using relative units like cups that all cups get aggregated together.
+Beware when using relative units like cups, that all cups get
+aggregated together when `org-shoplist-aggregate` is non-nil (default).

 ## Recipes ##
 A recipe is a group of ingredients.
 You pretty much can write what